W0lfEagle/ff-blog/src/pages/index.md

   - paragraph: >-
       Drop me a line if this sounds like you.
 Our first call is free and a wonderful place to get a taste for coaching without any commitment.
-salesPitch: 'Let’s connect, have a chat and dream about what’s possible.'
+salesPitch: "Let’s connect, have a chat and dream about what’s possible."
 quote1:
   by: Henri Bergson
   quote: >-